 - Street parking is free but can fill up fast on the weekends

-When you get to the top of this area you will see the small drain that shows you are going the right way.
-When you get here you are really close to the falls.
-Continue up on the dirt road and in about a quarter of a mile you will see the top of the falls.
+When you get to the top of this area, you will see the small drain that shows you are going the right way.
+When you get here, you are close to the falls.
+Continue up on the dirt road, and in about a quarter of a mile, you will see the top of the falls.

-From here you can explore the 15 foot falls and walk down the side to get a better view.
-Watch out though as there is a massive drop at the end of the falls which forms a bigger falls that is hard to get to and see.
+From here, you can explore the 15 foot waterfall and walk down the side to get a better view.
+Watch out though, as there is a massive drop at the end of the falls, which forms a more significant waterfall that is hard to get to and see.

-The area above the falls is also really beautiful with two brooks combining to funnel the water into the falls.
+The area above the falls is also stunning, with two brooks combining to funnel the water into the falls.

 If you want to get a good view of the big falls you can walk down the steep dirt area about 20 feet back on the trail to get to its base; however, I would not recommend this as when I tried it was really steep and not very easy to manage since there is no real trail here.

 Once you are done, simply proceed back the way you came, finishing off a great little hike that takes you to a nice little waterfall.
 If you want to go grab directions below and make sure to leave me a comment.